arzwa/SmoothTree.jl/README.md

   collection of splits (represented by a CCD).
 This can be seen as a smoothed CCD, which spans the whole tree space (the CCD does not generally cover the whole tree space)
-- Efficient simulation routines for teh multi-species coalescent model.
+- Efficient simulation routines for the multi-species coalescent (MSC) model.
 - A likelihood-free expectation propagation algorithm for approximate Bayesian inference of species trees from gene tree distributions.